DravaMmonk/study-notes/docs/Other/DLCV/01-CNN.md

 	B -->|"10x3072" weights| C["score"]
 ```

-**Convolution**
+**Convolution**:

-- Perform *filters* with a small view (e.g., only care about a local range of pixels, only care about contrast, only care about margin, ...)
+- Perform *filters* with a small view (e.g., only care about a local range of pixels, only care about contrast, only care about margin, ...).
-- Convolve (slide) over all spatial locations on the image
+- Convolve (slide) over all spatial locations on the image.
-- Perform activation function (ReLU)
+- Perform activation function (ReLU).
-- Store results in an activation map
+- Store results in an activation map.

 One Filter: